BLACK FRIDAY: Save up to $1,322 on our trips! Limited spots. Book Now.

 Go hiking

 As well as having many parks and green spaces in the city, Munich is only about an hour from the Alps – on a clear day, you can even see them from the city.
-Head to Mount Eckbauer to see the enormous ski jump run, take a cable car to the top of the mountain and admire the incredible panoramic view from the Berggasthof.
+For a hike, head to Mount Eckbauer to see the enormous ski jump run, take a cable car to the top of the mountain and admire the incredible panoramic view from the Berggasthof.
 Just down the road, you’ll also find Partnach Gorge.
 A natural monument, you can go down inside the gorge and walk along the cliffside path that winds through the waterfalls.

 Catch a movie